macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 22: May 27, 2020

+**Today's Progress**: #R9D22 Day 6 of my RPG game.
+Fixed all the requirements except the README and the tests.
+Submitted it for code review. #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 11 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

+## Day 21: May 26, 2020

+**Today's Progress**: #R9D21 Day 5 of my RPG game.
+Today I realize that I will not deliver on time.
+Still remaining to be done: LeaderBoard API, Test, Credits scene, README and deploy on Netlify. #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 359 - 11 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 20: May 25, 2020

 **Today's Progress**: #R9D20 Day 4 of my RPG game.
 Spent most of the day trying to solve a bug with BattleScene and UIScene.
 Practice @ codewars: "Algorithmic predicament- Bug Fixing #9" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode